-The right gaming chair for you will come down to a few factors.
-Different models accommodate different heights and weights, so make sure to check your "fit."
-It’s also worth looking at the actual width and depth of the base seat.
-Some chairs claim that you should be able to sit cross-legged in the chair, but that really depends on your size and the length of your legs.
+Different models also accommodate different heights and weights, so make sure to check your fit.
+Look at the width and depth of the seat, too.
+Some chairs claim that you should sit cross-legged, but that depends on your size and your legs' length.

 Best gaming chairs

 The Omega is one of the most well-made chairs we've tested.
-From the casters to the base, lift mechanism, armrests, and seat back, Secretlab used some of the best materials available.
-The Omega has also recently been upgraded with Secretlab's 2020 series of improvements, including premium metal materials in the armrest mechanism, making it silky smooth to adjust and even more durable, and the company's ridiculously durable PU Leather 2.0.
+From the casters to the base, the lift mechanism, armrests, and seat back, Secretlab used some of the best materials available.
+The Omega has also recently been upgraded with Secretlab's 2020 series of improvements.
+That includes premium metal in the armrest mechanism, making it silky smooth to adjust and even more durable, and adding the company's ridiculously durable PU Leather 2.0.

 The quality of the chair's materials can't be denied, either.
 The entire exterior is made of PVC leather that's stain and water-resistant, with extra thick foam padding.
 The base of the chair is made of aluminum alloy.
 Plus, the SL5000 stands out, as it strays from standard gaming chair colors of red and black or black on black.
 The royal purple is eye-catching and vibrant, and the color even lines the inside of the wheels - this thing is a beauty.

 When buying a gaming chair, it's easy to forget your health.
 After all, most are advertised as luxurious, cushioned thrones that soothe your every ache as you smash the crap out of enemies in Apex Legends.
-But that simply isn't true, and for some it's important to pick a chair that takes back-support seriously.
-With some of the team having used it on a daily basis for almost a year, we can thoroughly recommend the Noblechairs Hero, in uPVC leather.
+But that isn't true, and for some, it's important to pick a chair that takes back-support seriously.
+With some of the team have used it daily for almost a year, we can thoroughly recommend the Noblechairs Hero in uPVC leather.
 While not the most exciting of chairs, or the sportiest, it definitely takes care of your back.